CHAR Function - SQL Server to MySQL Migration

 SELECT CHAR(32);

-Why CAST may be required during the migration?
+Why USING ASCII is required?
 Consider a string concatenation involving CHAR() function:

 SQL Server: